 Around the time he was recording this album, they released two highly experimental albums, Revolver (1966) and Sgt.
-Pepper’s Lonely-Hearts Club Band (1967) that took on a far more psychedelic twist, featuring sitars and a concoction of other trippy sounds, like this one track:
+Pepper’s Lonely-Hearts Club Band (1967) that took on a far more psychedelic twist.
+They were featuring sitars and a concoction of other trippy sounds, like this one track:

 Bringing a haphazard sitar into his sound on a couple of tracks, however his execution isn’t quite as elegant.

-Regardless, listening in to ‘Ego’, triggers a psychedelic ‘mind-fuck’, as he chants that the Freudian ego ‘is a too much thing’ and you should let it all go, releasing yourself from the burdens false consciousness.
+Regardless, listening in to ‘Ego’, triggers a psychedelic ‘mind-fuck’.
+He chants that the Freudian ego ‘is a too much thing’ and you should let it all go, releasing yourself from the burdens false consciousness.

-His lyrics are far more striking than his guitar playing, and you can nit-pick at them for potential clues to unravel his deranged psyche.
+His lyrics are far more striking than his guitar playing.
+You can nit-pick at them for potential clues to unravel his deranged psyche.

 Reading through the lyrics now makes me feel a little uncomfortable.